 You may get a NO!

 A tattoo artist may straight up just refuse to do a finger or hand tattoo.
-Lately I’ve seen a lot of youths come into the shop and ask for a hand/finger or neck tattoo.
-Accompanied with their mothers (who do all the talking for them) and says:” this is my first tattoo”.
+Lately, I’ve seen a lot of youths come into the shop and ask for a hand/finger or neck tattoo.
+Accompanied by their mothers (who do all the talking for them) and say:” This is my first tattoo”.
 I don’t know when this became a cool thing to do with parents and if you are a parent reading this, stop it!
-Getting a tattoo on such an extremely visible place might expose your little fedora wearing bundle of sunshine to a stigma of having visible tattoos.
+Getting a tattoo on such an extremely visible place might expose your little fedora-wearing bundle of sunshine to the stigma of having visible tattoos.
 Tattoo artists who are covered from head to toe, and have been in this industry for decades; consider these types of tattoos a rite of passage.
 On that note, if you’re sleeved up and want to go onto the neck or hands, then by all means, be my guest.

 The skin on our hands is very thin and moves a lot.
-We use our hand with everything we do and they are exposed to an assortment of chemicals and abrasive materials on a daily basis.
+We use our hands with everything we do and they are exposed to an assortment of chemicals and abrasive materials daily.
 This means that the tattoo will fade very quickly and almost all detail will be lost.
-Every day, we encounter clients who just cannot understand why we do not want to do “a simple and small tattoo” on the finger when they see hundreds of them on Pinterest.
+Every day, we encounter clients who cannot understand why we do not want to do “a simple and small tattoo” on the finger when they see hundreds of them on Pinterest.
 The photos that are shown to us are all brand new and crisp.
 The look of utter disgust we get from clients when we tell them this terrible information can be rather comical at times.
 But hey, what do we know?
 We just do this job day in, day out…

 All tattoos hurt.
 Some, more than others.
-There are many reasons for this pleasurable pain but the most common is nerves.
-There are hundred of thousands of nerves running right through the body, sending messages of sight, smell and yes touch.
+There are many reasons for this pleasurable pain, but nerves are the most common.
+There are hundreds of thousands of nerves running right through the body, sending messages of sight, smell and yes touch.
 Tattoos that hurt the most are generally where the skin is very thin and or sensitive due to nerves being close to the surface.
 I’m sure you can see where I am going with this… Our fingers are packed with these little sensitive buggers, so finger tattoos will hurt

 Healing is hell

-Like I mentioned above, we use our hands on a daily basis and it’s easy to forget about the tattoo on your finger a day or two after you got it.
-The problem is the mundane day to day task we do can severely damage your new tattoo.
+As I mentioned above, we use our hands daily and it’s easy to forget about the tattoo on your finger a day or two after you got it.
+The problem is the mundane day-to-day task we do can severely damage your new tattoo.
 Things like petting your dog or putting your hands in your jean pocket.
 On the plus side, you can’t do the dishes for at least two weeks…